 - Lighthouse Bay is located at the northernmost tip of the Ningaloo Reef and is home to a number of dive sites featuring coral formations and great marine life along with some special features like a turtle cleaning station at the Labyrinth and the manta ray cleaning station at Gulliver’s.

 There are a number of dive companies in town offering a very similar 2-dive package with prices starting at $150 for 2 fully equipped dives.
 Introductory dives (dives for those who do not have a valid SSI/PADI diving certification) are also available for a slightly higher price.
 Introductory divers are always accompanied by a divemaster who looks after them and their equipment throughout the day.

 If underwater adventures are not your thing, there are other ways to experience Ningaloo reef without getting wet.

 Glass Boat Coral Tours – a number of companies in both Coral Bay and Exmouth offer glass bottom tours to the Ningaloo Reef.
 The tours start at just $40/1 hr and include a leisurely cruise with full commentary from the knowledgeable crew.

 Sunset Tours – when you’ve had enough of the fishies and just want to sit back, relax, and enjoy the views, a sunset cruise could be an appealing option.
 1.5-2 hr cruise would cost around $55 in Coral Bay and $85 in Exmouth.

-Between catching the sun rays, snorkeling, diving, swimming with whale sharks, turtles, and manta rays, you are bound to have your Ningaloo Reef visit packed with activities!
-And if you crave more, there is always days that can be spent surfing, fishing, watching turtle nesting, and so much more!
+Between catching the sun rays, snorkelling, diving, swimming with the whale sharks of Ningaloo, turtles, and manta rays, you are bound to have your Ningaloo Reef visit packed with activities!
+And if you crave more, there are always days that can be spent surfing, fishing, watching turtle nesting, and so much more!
 Our 4 days on Ningaloo Reef flew by leaving us with glowing tans, new friends, thousands of photos and a lifetime of memories.